RobbieEarle/al_scrape/README.md

 - Detected Keyboard Layout: No (Default)
 - Keyboard Origin: English US (Default)
 - Keyboard Layout: English US (Default)
-- Select a primary network interface (using the first enumerated interface).
+- Select a primary network interface (using the first enumerated interface)
 - Hostname: Your pre-determined hostname.
-Typically of the form al-linux-<N>.
+Typically of the form al-linux-<N>
 - User: user
 - Password: xxxx
 - Encrypt your home directory: No (Default)